 As Phil Dunphy always says: Y-Hello!
 It is my favorite comedy show after Friends.
 Season 7 has been released Netflix and we are binge-watching it.
 I adore this funny charming family.
 Each character has something relatable, they remind me a little of my own family.

 On that same subject, we drove to France to visit my parents for the Ascension weekend and had so much fun.
 The initial objective was to collect my childhood belongings and some family albums but we were also able to celebrate Mother's day (it's always the last Sunday of May in France), spend time with my larger family, enjoy drinks in Paris and melt under the 35 C sun.
-My parents live 70km away from Paris so we drove through the countryside, which is an enjoyable sight.
+My parents live 70km away from Paris and we drove through the countryside, which is an enjoyable sight.
 Bonus: we brought back wine, cheese and saucisson.

 Each year, I look forward to the food truck festivals.
 We dropped by the Food Trek in Rotterdam on a Sunday night.
 I stuffed myself with a hot dog, tortillas and a salted caramel crepe and most importantly, some rosé!
 It was a perfect warm evening.
 There was nice music and I also enjoyed dancing on silent disco.
 I already booked my September weekend for the Trek in the Hague.